diobrando482/diobrando482/README.md

 - I'm currently upgrading my stack in backend development, going through leetcode and preparing for interviews

--  Fun fact: I can I can solve a Rubik's cube
+-  Fun fact:  I can solve a Rubik's cube

 <br/>